-How to help when cancer shows up
+How to help when your loved one has cancer.

 Just found out your dear friend or family member has cancer?

 Don’t know how to handle it?
 Wondering how to respond?
-We’re here to help.

 It’s hard to hear your doctor say the words “You have cancer.”
 It’s heartbreaking when your loved one shares their diagnosis.
 Once the shock wears off, the questions and fears can be overwhelming.